🔎 Enthusiast Groups for Quick IDs

 For determining an item's value:

-By following this advice, you can avoid misinformation and obtain reliable assessments of your treasure’s true worth.
+By following this advice, you can avoid misinformation and obtain reliable assessments of your treasure’s possible value.